 Part of writeups.org’s goal is to encourage people to play super-hero tabletop RPGs.
 Hence our role-playing games 101 article.

-However, the second half of the 2010s sees a resurgence of tabletop RPG popularity, particularly D&D. This seems tied to YouTube, which makes it far easier to explain this hobby.
+The second half of the 2010s sees a resurgence of tabletop RPG popularity, particularly D&D. In good part because it’s far easier to explain the hobby using online videos.

 So here’s a more advanced intro article.
-For people who already know the 101, are familiar with D&D Fifth Edition , and would like to see some super-action.
+For people who already know the 101, are familiar with D&D and its variants, and would like to see some super-action.

 Say, because they’re superhero movies fans.